moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

 Get FLINT.Reporting up and running on your local machine by following the docs and understanding the various microservices and software components.
-After setup and initial discovery, share your findings on the `#reporting-tool` channel.
+After setup and initial discovery, share your findings on the `#10-reporting-tool` channel.

 ## Idea: UI pipeline for a deforestation predictor